luspr/rag-tutorial/README.md

 ## Advanced RAG

-Talk of mine on advanced rag concepts.
+Talk of mine on advanced rag concepts and techniques.
 From Text splitting to evaluating RAG systems and building autonomous AI agents.